 What is the minimum MPRE score needed to take the Minnesota Bar Exam?

 The state of Minnesota requires a score of 85 or higher on the Multistate Professional Readiness Exam (MPRE) in order to be admitted to the state bar.

 How is the Minnesota Bar Exam graded?

 Each of the three components of the Minnesota Bar Exam carries a different weight toward the final grade of an applicant.
 The MBE makes up 50% of the final grade while the MEE and MPT account for 30% and 20% respectively.

 When are the Minnesota Bar scores released?

-Results for the July Minnesota Bar Exam will be released on Monday, October 5th, 2020 on the Bar Results page of their website.
+Results for the July Minnesota Bar Exam will be released in May, 2022 on the Bar Results page of their website.

 Can I transfer my MBE scores from another jurisdiction?

 Yes.
 Applicants may transfer their UBE scores from another jurisdiction in which they have already passed the exam.
 The fee for doing this is $1,150.